Placent Encapsulation Frequently Asked Questions

 We ask that you contact us by phone between the hours of 9am and 9pm within 12 hours of birth.
 It is our goal to encapsulate your placenta as quickly as possible.
 Early contact with us will ensure proper coordination of schedules.

 It is not necessary for you to be home during the process but we want you to do whatever is most comfortable for you.
 Frequently, the family is home during the process adjusting to new life.
-Your comfort is our priority so we will work with you to figure out the best solution.
+Your comfort is our priority so we will work with you to figure out the best option.

 The whole process takes about 24 hours, but only requires our active presence at your home for 2 hours each day for 2 consecutive days.